sethvargo/vault-auth-slack/README.md

     apply to everyone.
 If set, **any Slack member** will be able to authenticate to Vault and receive a token with these policies.
 By default, users must be a member of a group, usergroup, or mapped directly.

-  - `require_2fa` - _(default: true)_ allow users which do not have 2FA/MFA
-    enabled on their Slack account to authenticate.
-By default, users must have 2FA enabled on their Slack account to authenticate to Vault.
-Users must still be mapped to an appropriate policy to receive a token.

   Additionally, you can tune the TTLs: